sokcheng/Kitsuchan-NG/COMMANDS.md

 * google A cat - Search Google for a cat.
 * google image A cat - Search Google for an image of a cat.

+## guildinfo
+### Aliases: ginfo, serverinfo, sinfo
+Display information about the current guild, such as owner, region, emojis, and roles.

 ## halt
 ### Aliases: shutdown, kys
 Halt the bot.
 Only the bot owner can use this.